 There are few Christian resources available to the Gera.
 Most of the Gera have not had the opportunity to hear the message of salvation.
 Evangelistic work and prayer are greatly needed to impact these people with the Gospel.

-* Ask the Lord to bring forth a triumphant Gera church for the glory of His name!
+Ask the Lord to bring forth a growing Gera church for the glory of His name!

 Ask the Lord to save key leaders among the Gera who will boldly declare the Gospel.

 Scripture Prayers for the Gera, Gerawa in Nigeria.

 |Profile Source: Bethany World Prayer Center|

 |Alternate Names||Gerawa; Gerewa|